Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-Fake clues #1 and #2 are not effective misdirection as they clearly point to the correct answer.
-They need to be rewritten to clearly point to the other answer choice.
+These clues are highly effective at misdirecting to 'Action' by focusing on 'villains with amazing strength and power' and 'car chases, explosions, and fight scenes'.
+They are completely unrelated to 'Thriller' and avoid any overlap with the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices